 The Ramones released 'Rocket to Russia' on Nov.
 4, 1977.

-50 Years Ago: The Beatles’ ‘Paul Is Dead’ Rumors Hits the Papers
+When the Beatles’ ‘Paul Is Dead’ Rumors Hit the Papers

 Watch Billy Idol Cash in With New Bank of America Commercial